1itvinka/anastasiya.dev/content/blog/books-2020/index.md

 ![Book Cover](https://m.media-amazon.com/images/I/519lKuoLN-L.jpg)

 Any mathematician or/and a programmer will absolutely love this book!
-Very well written and the concepts are useful in everyday life.
+Very well written, and the concepts are useful in everyday life.
 Added to my "must reread" list.

 </section>